uia4w/uia-sammi/README.md

 1. create `Node` using API.
    1. name, row & col need to be predefined.
-   2. same row with the same name.
+   2. nodes with same name are the same group.
 2. create `Link` using `Node` from 1.
    1. direction from top-left to bottom-right.